ErinJordan222/README_Generator/README/README.md

   npm i

   ## Usage:
-  Usage of this repo is to use npm, node and javascript to generate a good README.
+  Usage of this repo is to use npm, node and javascript to generate a good README.md.

   ## Contribution:
   University of Denver Coding Bootcamp.